 - I served in missions overseas for three years and felt God say “not now.”
 So I moved back to Ann Arbor, Michigan and got a job at a software company.
 (There weren’t many jobs in 17th Century, European Intellectual history.)

-- With two partners, I bought the software company and worked there as an executive and Chief Product Manager for 25 years.
+- With two partners, I bought a software company and worked there as an executive and Chief Product Manager for 25 years.

 - In 2007 I heard God call me to writing and speaking.
 I left the business world and began Beliefs of the Heart.

-- I live in Ann Arbor, Michigan with my wife Carla.
+- I live in Brooklyn, Michigan with my wife Carla.
 We have four grown children and an ever increasing number of grandchildren.

 Our lives are determined by what we most deeply believe.
-More influential than the economy, more powerful than our parents, more significant than our circumstances, it is what we believe that drives our lives:
+More influential than the economy, more powerful than our parents, more significant than our circumstances, it is our beliefs that drives us.
+This “belief” is taught is Scripture, and its wisdom is recognized in the secular world:

 - One man thinks he can, and one man thinks he cannot.
 And they are both right (Henry Ford).